jlebon/textern/README.md

 Once both the WebExtension and the native application are installed, you can select any textbox and press Ctrl+Shift+D to open an external editor.
+The textarea will flash yellow upon launching the text editor, as well as whenever the file is saved.

 By default, gedit is opened.
 You can change both the key mapping as well as the configured editor in the addon preferences.
 Additional parameters may be passed to the editor.
 For example:

 ```
 ["myeditor", "--custom-arg"]